 - Pool size/capacity: 25,000 gallons

 Gas is a practical fuel option for many homeowners who already have a natural gas connection in their house.
-Model PR266AENC50 is manufactured by Raypak which is well-known in the pool heating industry.
+Model PR266AENC50 is manufactured by Raypak, well-known in the pool heating industry.

 Raypak PR106AENC 105,000 BTU heater